danny-rangel/towersFeed/README.md

 To run, clone repo onto your computer.

-Download dependencies with npm install
+Download dependencies with npm install.

-Type "react-native run-ios" if you're on a Mac to run the simulator
+Run "react-native run-ios" if you're on a Mac to run the simulator.